ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Software

 The ESP32Arduino_WordClockV006.ino or higher version turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.
-You can operate the software via Bluetooth on your Android ot iPhone/iPad/iMac
+You can operate the software via Bluetooth on your Android or iPhone/iPad/iMac

 You can choose between four languages or make a four-language clock that displays four languages at once with it 625 LEDs.
 If you have a word plate of course.
 [Word clock with SK6812 LEDs in NL, DE, FR.](https://github.com/ednieuw/FourLanguageClock)
 ![Clockoptions](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/f094e08d-e4f9-4a94-b4c3-6fea4be256ee)